How does Magento's Managed Cloud WAF (powered by Fastly) work?

 The WAF examines web and admin traffic to identify any suspicious activity.
 It evaluates the GET and the POST traffic (HTTP API calls) and applies the rule set to determine which traffic to block.
 The WAF can block a wide variety of attacks including SQL injection attacks, cross-site scripting attacks, data exfiltration attacks, and HTTP protocol violations.

-As a managed cloud-based service, the WAF requires no hardware or software to install or maintain.
+As a cloud-based service, the WAF requires no hardware or software to install or maintain.
 Fastly, an existing technology partner, provides the software and expertise.
 Their high performance, always on WAF resides in each cache node across Fastly’s global delivery network.

 Is the WAF available for all Cloud customers?

-Yes, the Managed Cloud WAF service is included in your Magento Commerce Cloud subscription for both Starter and Pro plans at no additional cost.
+Yes, the Cloud WAF service is included in your Magento Commerce Cloud subscription for both Starter and Pro plans at no additional cost.
 The WAF service is available in the Production environment only.

 Does WAF comply with PCI DSS 6.6 requirements?